AndyTempel/victron-dlms-gird-meter/README.md

 This service has been tested with the following DLMS-compatible meters:
 - Iskraemeco AM550

-Most DLMS meters need to have a converter to RS485, such as the [Reduxi Convrter for AM550](https://support.reduxi.eu/hc/en-us/articles/13592127131409-Reduxi-Converter-for-Iskraemeco-AM550-meter).
+Most DLMS meters need to have a converter to RS485, such as the [Reduxi Converter for AM550](https://support.reduxi.eu/hc/en-us/articles/13592127131409-Reduxi-Converter-for-Iskraemeco-AM550-meter).

 ## Troubleshooting